krzychb/toit-samples/climate-tft/README.md

     sleep --ms=1000
 ```

-The last item to describe in the `main` function.
+The last item to describe is the `main` function.
 It is used to call individual functions we have discussed one by one above.

 ```python
 main: